-The Depositary Shares have been approved for listing on the NYSE under the symbol "NMPrG," subject to official notice of issuance.
-The Series G Preferred Stock represented by the Depositary Shares will not be listed and we do not expect that there will be any other trading market for the Series G Preferred Stock except as represented by the Depositary Shares.
+We have applied to have the Depositary Shares listed on the NYSE under the symbol "NMPrH."
+If the application is approved, trading in the Depositary Shares on the NYSE is expected to begin within 30 days after the original issue date of the Depositary Shares.
+The Series H Preferred Stock represented by the Depositary Shares will not be listed and we do not expect that there will be any other trading market for the Series H Preferred Stock except as represented by the Depositary Shares.

-Series G Preferred Stock
+Series H Preferred Stock

-The following is a summary of the terms and provisions of the Series G Preferred Stock.
-The following summary does not set forth the full terms and provisions of the Series G Preferred Stock, which will be set forth in the Certificate of Designation.
-The Certificate of Designation, and not this description, will define the terms of the Series G Preferred Stock.
+The following is a summary of the terms and provisions of the Series H Preferred Stock.
+The following summary does not set forth the full terms and provisions of the Series H Preferred Stock, which will be set forth in the Certificate of Designation.
+The Certificate of Designation, and not this description, will define the terms of the Series H Preferred Stock.